 YouTube provides a machine caption feature, under the Captions and Subtitles tab, which will generate a caption file.
 The drawback is that this is never 100% accurate.
 However, if provided a text-based human transcription, YouTube will match that to it's own machine transcription, resulting in near 100% accuracy.
 Please provide a human transcription for each video.

 The still image that appears in the player, usually with a play icon over it, before you click to play.
 Thumbnails work like album artwork and they are meant to entice people to watch the video.
 Remember that less is more and often a still image picture with no text is the best route.
 Whenever possible use a still photograph of your video subject rather than a frame pulled from the video.
 In every case the still image should honestly reflect the content of the video (for example If the video is of a speech, use an image from the same speech).

 If the video was recorded entirely on one day, be sure to use that date.
 If it was recorded over several days, list the first day of recording.
 If it was recorded over a long period of time, use the date it was uploaded to YouTube.

 This should be only as specific as the city the video was recorded in.
 Please do not list specific addresses unless the video was recorded at a public venue.
 If the video was recorded in multiple locations, provide either the main location or Washington, DC.

 Tags are words or phrases primarily used to assist in searches.
 Tags in YouTube are, as titles, more art than science.
 What is important to remember is that any tag must accurately reflect the content, or risk a penalty by YouTube.
 A comma should separate each word or a phrase.
-Always use 'Energy' as your first tag and try variations on the subject matter for another 5 to 10 tags.
-Use the Google and YouTube keyword tools for the best results.
-Enter your word or phrase, and pick the tags that generate a high global volume, while accurately reflecting the content of the video.
+Always use "Energy" as your first tag and try variations on the subject matter for another five to 10 tags.